California State Route 11

 State Route 11 (SR 11) is a state highway in the U.S. state of California.
 The first phase of the highway opened in 2016, connecting SR 125 and SR 905 with Enrico Fermi Drive in the Otay Mesa area of San Diego.
-It is planned to be extended from Enrico Fermi Drive to the proposed U.S.–Mexico border crossing at Otay Mesa East.
-There are also plans for an interchange at Siempre Viva Road and to convert the highway to a toll road once the entire route is completed.
+SR 11 was then extended further east to Siempre Viva Road in Otay Mesa in 2025, with future plans to connect the highway to the proposed U.S.–Mexico border crossing at Otay Mesa East.
+SR 11 is then planned to be converted to a toll road once the entire route is completed.
 Planning for the road began in the 1990s, and construction started in 2013.

 Route description

 SR 11 is proposed to be a toll facility that will serve a new border crossing east of Otay Mesa, the Otay Mesa East Port of Entry.
 It will connect SR 125 and SR 905 to the Corredor Tijuana-Rosarito 2000 corridor that connects to Mexican Federal Highway 2D and Mexican Federal Highway 2 to Tecate, and Mexican Federal Highway 1D to Ensenada.